Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: Experiments

 \section{Experiments}

-We have defined three tasks using our dataset: identifying diverse artistic styles through clustering based on stylistic similarities, generating personalized images tailored to individual styles, and recommending styles based on previously generated images of a given user.
+We define three tasks using our dataset: identifying diverse artistic styles through clustering based on stylistic similarities, generating personalized images tailored to individual styles, and recommending styles based on previously generated images of a given user.